starg3n/starg3n.github.io/README.md

 SixVertical : bugfixes

-usrloca1 : got localhost working
+UsrLoca1 : got localhost working

-gaebean : playtesting
+Gaebean : playtesting

 ## Help
 if you have any problems, you can: